 Did your homework and you’re ready to take the plunge?
 You may also want to look for a good place to put your new source of income.

-SoFi Money® is a cash management account that allows you to earn competitive interest, spend, and save–all in one account.
+SoFi Checking and Savings® is a checking and savings account that allows you to earn competitive interest, spend, and save–all in one account.

-Plus with SoFi Money, you’ll be able to track how much you are spending and earning on your new rental right from the dashboard in the app.
+Plus with SoFi Checking and Savings, you’ll be able to track how much you are spending and earning on your new rental right from the dashboard in the app.

 Financial Tips & Strategies: The tips provided on this website are of a general nature and do not take into account your specific objectives, financial situation, and needs.
 You should always consider their appropriateness given your own circumstances.

 Tax Information: This article provides general background information only and is not intended to serve as legal or tax advice or as a substitute for legal counsel.
 You should consult your own attorney and/or tax advisor if you have a question requiring legal or tax advice.

 External Websites: The information and analysis provided through hyperlinks to third-party websites, while believed to be accurate, cannot be guaranteed by SoFi.
 Links are provided for informational purposes and should not be viewed as an endorsement.

 Third-Party Brand Mentions: No brands or products mentioned are affiliated with SoFi, nor do they endorse or sponsor this article.
 Third-party trademarks referenced herein are property of their respective owners.